ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Magazine: Extended Medium Mag 3

-Trade-offs: The silencer reduces audio signature, allowing you to engage from concealment without immediately revealing your position.
-However, testing confirms accuracy penalties—shots climb higher during rapid fire.
+Trade-offs: The silencer reduces audio signature, letting you engage from concealment without immediately giving away your position.
+Testing confirms accuracy penalties though.
+Shots climb higher during rapid fire.
 This build suits players who prioritize landing devastating opening shots from advantageous positions rather than winning extended firefights.

 Combat Strategy and Playstyle